shug0131/eudraCT/docs/testing.md

 Testing starts as soon as:

-* product specifications are finalised.
+* product specifications are finalised,
 * the EudraCT tool is declared available for testing,
-*	test cases are drafted.
+* test cases and outline are drafted.

 ### System resources